DrDab/BreakfastBookClub/README.md

 ./gradlew clean
 ```

-Download the file given by TA and copy file into BCAPIServer folder
+Download the file sent by team and copy file into BCAPIServer folder
 ```
 bc-adminsdk-svcacct.json
 ```